quantumlib/Cirq/docs/contributions/rfc_process.md

 The review committee decides on a consensus basis whether to approve, reject, or request changes.
 They are responsible for:

 *   Ensuring that substantive items of public feedback have been accounted for.
 *   Adding their meeting notes as comments to the PR.
 *   Providing reasons for their decisions.

 The constitution of a review committee may change according to the particular governance style and leadership of each project.
-For core TensorFlow, the committee will consist of contributors to the TensorFlow project who have expertise in the domain area concerned.

 ## Implementing new features